reTHINK-project/dev-service-framework/docs/manuals/development-of-hyperties.md

 The reTHINK Service Framework is what you want to look at next.
 The Service Framework provides APIs for developers to facilitate the development of Hyperties.

-### Getting Started with the Service Framework
+### Getting Started

 So you have decided for the Hyperty Concept and now ask yourself where to start.
-This section describes the basic steps any developer needs to undertake to include the Service Framework into their projects.
-There are two simple steps to get you started.
+This section describes the basic steps any developer needs to undertake to develop Hyperties.

 1) Install the Service Framework